turbosonic/api-gateway/README.md

 * `-p {external port}:8080` will expose the gateway to the port you add
 * `--name {a nice name}` gives the container a nice name
 * `-net {name of docker network}` the name of the docker network (created in the last step)
-* `-v {path to yaml file}:/config.yaml` mounts your config file in to the container to be used
+* `-v {path to yaml file}:/config.yaml` mounts your config file into the container to be used
 * `turbosonic/api-gateway` is the name of the image on docker hub

 ## Things to come